Point 9 The Montmartre Museum

 We now leave the Montmartre Museum.
 Turn right to return the way we came up Rue Cortot.
 You will see La Maison Rose in front of you.
 Now turn left into Rue des Saules which rises between some strong buttressing walls put there, no doubt, to help stabilise subsidence from the quarrying that I mentioned in the introduction.

-For wheelchair users return to point 5 wheelchair route.
+For wheelchair users return to point 5 of the wheelchair route.

 Once you approach the top of the Rue de Saules you are on the fringe of the tourist hot-spot area of Montmartre with some of the attendant hassle of crowded tourist areas.

-At the junction with Rue Norvins, I have put on my map a large question mark; it means if you care to turn left here then you will be going towards the best known and most crowded tourist attractions of Place du Tertre and the Sacré Coeur.
+At the junction with Rue Norvins, if you care to turn left here then you will be going towards the best known and most crowded tourist attractions of Place du Tertre and the Sacré Coeur.

 Official estimated figures published by the Paris Tourist Office put the number of visitors to the Sacré Coeur at 10 million for 2016.
 So why not make a quick tour if that is what you fancy.
 The view from the area on front of the Sacré Coeur over Paris is certainly spectacular.